 BA (Hons), MSc, PhD

-I am a social and cultural geographer with research interests in young people’s health and qualitative methods.
-To date my research has focussed on youth, gender and drinking cultures at the University of Reading before taking up a position as a Human Geography Lecturer for four years at the University of Worcester.
-I have a long-standing interest in psychoanalytic theory and how the unconscious shapes our everyday experiences, behaviours, health and wellbeing.
-I have also published work on alcohol consumption, binge drinking and friendship as well as the use of online forums in understanding health behaviour.
+I completed my PhD on youth, gender and drinking cultures at the University of Reading before taking up a position as a Human Geography Lecturer for four years at the University of Worcester.
+I have a long-standing interest in psychoanalytic theory and how the (un)conscious shapes our everyday experiences, behaviours, health and wellbeing.
+Published work includes research on gender, alcohol and friendship as well as the use of online forums in understanding health behaviour.

 Glogowska M. et al, (2022), J Health Organ Manag, 36, 66 - 78